cristiano-93/dissertation_app/README.md

 - Dart package installed
 - Android device emulator

-While there is a .apk file available to install on a physical device, due to an oversight during development,
+While there are .apk files available to install on a physical device, due to an oversight during development,
     the UI elements in the app where given fixed heights and widths which caused them to be out of place when run on a different sized screen.
+If choosing to use the .apk files, due to Android devices using different types of CPU's, a .apk file might not be compatible with your device, so you will need to try another file.

 ### For this reason, it is recommended that this project is run on Android studio emulator using the 10.1 WXGA Tablet with android 9.0 and API 28.